harr1424/Indoor-Air-Quality/README.md

 # Credit
 The sds011.py file present in the Python directory was authored by Ivan Kalchev.
 View his module at https://github.com/ikalchev/py-sds011.
 This module was used to control the SDS011 sensor in this project.

+Sending APNs requests was greatly simplified by the package: https://github.com/sideshow/apns2